Chiang Mai from above, 1,000+ listings filtered down by the research methodology

 A typical pass rate at this filter: 60-70% of the population gets eliminated.
 From 1,000+ listings, roughly 300-400 buildings survive to Step 3.

-Step 3: Unit-Level Filter — Measure the Hedonics, Not the Headlines
+Step 3: Unit-Level Filter.
+Measure the Hedonics, Not the Headlines

 At the unit level, the Chiang Mai property research methodology measures structural attributes that drive long-term rentability and exit value, then rejects on mismatch.

 Floor (4th-8th floors are the liquid range in mid-rise; avoid ground and top).
-Aspect (true-north or true-east facing avoids the worst afternoon heat load — relevant for both tenant comfort and electricity cost).
+Aspect (true-north or true-east facing avoids the worst afternoon heat load.
+Relevant for both tenant comfort and electricity cost).
 Layout (open-plan one-bedroom beats studio for digital nomad tenants; one-bed-with-study beats raw one-bed for long-stay retirees).
 View (mountain view in Chiang Mai is a genuine premium; pool view is overrated and often noisy).
 Floor area against the Chanote-stated area (1-3sqm discrepancies common, matter at exit).

 This is hedonic-style attribute-by-attribute scoring against a benchmark of recent comparable closes.
 Not "I like it."
 Measured.
 A unit that scores below the benchmark on more than two of these attributes is a reject.

 Pass rate at this filter: another 50% gone.
 Roughly 150-200 units survive to Step 4.
+The methodology applied to one verifiable deal.

-Step 4: Comparable-Sales Filter — Verify the Price Against Closed Transactions
+Step 4: Comparable-Sales Filter.
+Verify the Price Against Closed Transactions

 I pull closed-transaction comparables from the Chiang Mai Land Office's appraised-value database (publicly available with the right access), from local Thai-language broker networks (different price discovery than foreign-marketing channels), and from the actual sale-purchase agreement records held by the building's juristic person.
 Three independent comp sources per unit.